pashazzz/bear-market/README.md

 - Trade process:
   - close trade in any time
   - bid to Bear card
-    - cancel last own bet if it last on the bet stack
+    - cancel last own bid if it last on the bid stack
-  - display last largest bet like the price
+  - display last largest bid like the price
-  - send messages between users
+  - sending messages between users
   - worker that automatically checks on midnight (UTC) the ended trades and close them
 - Create registration process
 - Uploading new image for moderating